-Fit Bit Sleep Tracking
+Apple iWatch Sleep Tracking

-Devices, such as the Fit Bit and Garmin Vivo-Fit track sleep, as well as daily activity.
+Devices, such as the Appe iWatch, Fit Bit, and Garmin Vivo-Fit track sleep, as well as daily activity.
 The movement during the period of time that the device is in 'sleep mode' is tracked.
 Record of sleep movement is then summarized through an application on a smart phone or tablet, in the form of a graph, showing activity.
 (Image to left)